St. Werburgh's Church, Dublin: The church

 The church needed replacement by the end of the seventeenth century.
 An act of 1715 (2 Geo.
 1. c.
 24 (I)) which passed through the Irish Parliament appointed commissioners for building a new church.
 Colonel Thomas Burgh, M.P. for Naas, Surveyor-General for Public Buildings, was entrusted with the erection of the new structure.
 This was completed, so far as to admit the celebration of divine service, in 1719, at a cost of £8,000.
-However, it was damaged by fire in 1754 and did not re-open until 1759.
+However, it was seriously damaged by fire in November 1754 and did not re-open until 1759.
 The present interior dates from this time, and was designed by John Smyth.

 Perhaps it is because of this that the area's fire engines used to be stored in the church porch; the church today holds the oldest surviving fire appliances in the city.

 In the eighteenth century, St. Werburgh's came into vogue as the parish church of the British Lord Lieutenant and his entourage, where he had his own Viceregal pew inserted in 1767.
 In fact the pew register for this church lists many of the persons prominent in Dublin public life in this century.
 Around the same time, John Smith (or Smyth) was the architect of an upper gallery for schoolchildren.
 The tower and spire were added the following year.
 The spire was removed around 1810 by the Castle authorities as a security measure, as it overlooked the Castle yard.
 They used as an excuse that the tower was unsafe (whereupon the architect Francis Johnston offered to make it safe, but was rejected); the tower was felled twenty-six years later.